gridcapa/gridcapa-doc/docs/03-process-documentation/02-in-cc/01-import-ec/data.md

 The file is named: YYYYMMDD_Targets_CH_*.xml.

-TODO: faire une section pour les special lines quelque part ailleurs ? (il y en a aussi un peu dans les NTC)
+**TODO** Put this somewhere else:
+- Create a separate section for the special lines somewhere else? (there is a part of it in the NTC subsection)

 ## Outputs